HadiDaoud2000/RMPC/README.md

     4. The algorithm then looks for all existing nodes within a certain radius r_near of ​ S_new.
 This group is called the near set S_near

     5. From this set, it selects the best parent node — the one that results in the lowest total path cost from the start node to S_new ​.
-Then it connects ​`S_new` to that parent.
+Then it connects ​S_new to that parent.

     6. Next, it checks all other nodes in $S_near$ (excluding the new parent).
 For each, it evaluates whether connecting through ​S_new​ would lower their total cost from S_init ​.
 If so, the tree is rewired to make S_new​ their new parent.